-NCERT Solutions for Class 10 English Chapter 1 A Letter To God are provided here with simple step-by-step explanations.
-These solutions for A Letter To God are extremely popular among Class 10 students for English A Letter To God Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of Class 10 English Chapter 1 are provided here for you for free.
+NCERT Solutions for Class 10 English Chapter 19 The Trees Poem are provided here with simple step-by-step explanations.
+These solutions for The Trees Poem are extremely popular among Class 10 students for English The Trees Poem Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 10 English Chapter 19 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
 All NCERT Solutions for class Class 10 English are prepared by experts and are 100% accurate.

 Page No 100:

 (i) Find, in the first stanza, three things that cannot happen in a treeless forest.

 (ii) What picture do these words create in your mind: “... sun bury its feet in shadow...”?
 What could the poet mean by the sun’s ‘feet’?

 (i) The three things that cannot happen in a treeless forest are the sitting of a bird on trees, the hiding of insects and the sun burying its feet in the shadow of the forest.